afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

         reserved for filtering purposes)
     - `SelectMultipleFilterMultiple` - same as `SelectSingleFilterMultiple`
         but selecting multiple bitflags are possible.
+- `order_number` - Unique order number for the attribute.
+        0 is the first attribute.
+- `value_order` - Display order mode for the attribute values.
+    Possible values are
+    - `AlphabeticalKey` - ignore order numbers and sort the attribute values alphabetically using attribute value key.
+    - `AlphabeticalValue` - ignore order numbers and sort the attribute values alphabetically using displayed attribute value/translation.
+    - `OrderNumber` - use the order numbers to sort the attribute values.
 - `icon` - icon to be used for the attribute.
 The format is `src:icon_identifier`.
 The `src` value `material` states that the `icon_identifier` value is from the material icon set.